PaulAlexander23/three-layer-flow/README.md

 * plot_steady_state.m
 * script_eigenfunctions_phase.m

 ## Nonlinear stability, `NA\`

-This is where the nonlinear stability of the system is computed.
+This is where the nonlinear stability of the system is computed:
-The regions of
+The regions of ellipticity of the Jacobian etc.

 * compute_g_nonlinear.m
 * main.m